-At the taking of a goal kick, all opponents shall be outside the penalty area and not less than 6 yards from the ball until it has been kicked into play.
-The ball is in play when it has directly left the penalty area.
+At the taking of a goal kick, all opponents shall be outside the Retreat Line until the ball has left the penalty area.

 The player taking the goal kick must not play or touch the ball a second time before it has been played or touched by another player.